finsberg/IN1910_H21/book/docs/info/coursework.md

 # Coursework

 There will be handed out four projects during the semester, and it will be possible to collect points on each project.
 A total of 100 points can be collected in total.
 10 points can be collected at the first project, while the remaining projects all give maximum 30 points.
-You need to get 50% correct on each project (5 points on project 1 and 15 points on the remaining projects) and 70 points in total in order to qualify to take the oral exam.
+You need to get at least 60% correct on each project to qualify for the final oral exam.

 Note that in this course you will only get a pass/fail grade.
 However you can, after completing the course, request a diploma which will state how many points your were able to get.